awsdocs/amazon-redshift-developer-guide/doc_source/r_Database_objects.md

 + By default, privileges are granted only to the object owner\.
 + Amazon Redshift database users are named user accounts that can connect to a database\.
 A user account is granted privileges explicitly, by having those privileges assigned directly to the account, or implicitly, by being a member of a group that is granted privileges\.
 + Groups are collections of users that can be collectively assigned privileges for easier security maintenance\.
 + Schemas are collections of database tables and other database objects\.
-Schemas are similar to operating system directories, except that schemas cannot be nested\.
+Schemas are similar to file system directories, except that schemas cannot be nested\.
 Users can be granted access to a single schema or to multiple schemas\.

 For examples of security implementation, see [Example for Controlling User and Group Access](t_user_group_examples.md)\.